What is acupuncture?

 First treatment – 60 minutes

 The first consultation will be a longer appointment, so that your practitioner can develop an understanding of exactly what's going on for you.
 You will be asked to complete a short consent form.
-If you have an approved ACC claim please bring your claim number and the date of the injury.
 Treatment is often given fully clothed.
 If massage is part of the treatment you may be invited to remove some clothing if you wish to avoid oil staining.

 Subsequent treatments - usually 45-60 minutes (shorter appointment times are appropriate for children)